Skip to main content

 To switch which project receives your commands, send:

-Listing your agents
+Listing your projects

 Managing agents from the dashboard